Stronger, bigger Hurricane Erin forecast to create dangerous surf along US coast

 Dare County, North Carolina, declared an emergency and ordered an evacuation beginning Monday of Hatteras Island on the Outer Banks, the thin stretch of low-lying barrier islands that juts far into the Atlantic.
 Several days of heavy surf and high winds and waves could wash out parts of N.C.
 Highway 12 running along the barrier islands, the National Weather Service said.

 “You’re dealing with a major hurricane.
 The intensity is fluctuating.
-It’s a dangerous hurricane in any event,” said Richard Pasch of the National Hurricane Center.
+It’s a dangerous hurricane in any event,” Richard Pasch of the National Hurricane Center said.

 Erin’s outer bands pelted parts of Puerto Rico and the Virgin Islands with heavy rains and tropical-storm winds during the day Sunday.